I5abellaTe55ier/issy-site-artistportfolio/content/prints/a-bird-between-us.md

  #Description of the post
 Thumbnail: images/prints/Thumbnail A Bird Between Us.
 Lithograph-3.jpg #append link to image that will be shown on the list page
 Coverimage: images/prints/Tessier,Isabella.
 A Bird Between Us.
 Lithograph-3.jpg #the image that will be displayed at the top of the post
-Featured: True # If True, Post will be featured on home page
-Tags: ["Prints for sale"] #tags currently control which posts are featured and what prints are available to buy, add more by adding a comma to the latest tag
+Tags: ["Prints for sale", "Featured"] #tags currently control which posts are featured and what prints are available to buy, add more by adding a comma to the latest tag
 ---

 <!----